twistlock/docs/api/descriptions/policies/runtime_serverless_put.md

-Updates the runtime policy for serverless functions situated in your cloud provider's infrastructure.
+Updates the runtime policy for your serverless functions.
 All rules in the policy are updated in a single shot.

 This endpoint maps to the **Add rule** button in **Defend > Runtime > Serverless policy** in the Console UI.